Semantic Data Representation for Explainable Windows Malware Detection Models: Data sources

 \subsection{Other sources}

 Inspired by the success of \ac{EMBER}, Harang and Rudd published \acf{SOREL} \citep{harang2020sorel} to scale up the volume of the available samples. \ac{SOREL} is structured similarly to \ac{EMBER} and covers the same static features with very minor differences.
 The \ac{SOREL} samples are again provided in the form of JSON objects.
 In addition to approx.\ 20 million (20\,M) labeled JSON-structured samples, \ac{SOREL} also contains approx.\ 10\,M real malware binaries that have been disarmed by modifying their header files.
 Despite being based on \ac{EMBER}, the ontology presented in this work may be directly applied to \ac{SOREL} data as well.
 In fact, our ontology is compatible with any dataset that contains raw PE files which the \ac{EMBER} translation script can translate into JSONs (which can be subsequently translated into our semantic representation).
+Another similar dataset is BODMAS \cite{yang2021bodmas}, which contains 134\,k samples with same features as \ac{EMBER} and \ac{SOREL} (i.e. it can be directly used with our ontology).

 Our semantic representation focuses solely on static features (i.e., the features that are extracted from a PE file without its execution).
 Some datasets are also utilizing dynamic features (extracted from runtime).
 While these features can be useful for malware detection, they are more difficult to extract and most of the state-of-the-art datasets are using only the static features.
 Table \ref{tab:publicdatasets} summarizes the attributes of all major public malware datasets.
 For each dataset, we list the number of samples it contains, the platform these samples are targeted at, the type(s) of features included, and the format in which the data are stored.